jsonresume/resume-website/_posts/2014-11-09-monthly-theme-competition-sponsored-by-hired.markdown

 Visit the themes page to vote for your favorite.

-If you would like to create your own theme, visit the theme documentation to get started, there you can find instructions and boilerplate templates to get started.
+If you would like to create your own theme, visit the <a target="_blank" href="https://github.com/jsonresume/theme-manager">theme documentation</a> to get started, there you can find instructions and boilerplate templates to get started.

 The JSON Resume Team